 That all being said, from the employee’s perspective, Covenants Not to Compete threaten to take away a person’s livelihood.
 If you’ve been working for a company for a long time, you have probably become highly specialized in a certain industry.
 From a purely economic standpoint, it wouldn’t make much sense to leave an industry for two years (so as not to compete) and be trained in an entirely new industry at a significantly lower salary.
 Sadly, this is sometimes the only option available to an employee who has signed a strict Non-Compete.

-At Sparks Law, our attorneys represent many employees who have been asked to sign a new non-compete agreement, or have a non-compete agreement already intact and are considering leaving their current position.
+At Sparks Law, our attorneys represent many employees who have been asked to sign a new contract, or have a non-compete or non-disclosure agreement already intact and are considering leaving their current position.
 Because our client’s livelihood is on the bargaining table, this can be a very stressful and complex situation and many factors are involved.
-Each state has different laws regarding non-compete agreements.
+Each state has different laws regarding non-compete and non-disclosure agreements.

 For example, Georgia recently overhauled its non-compete agreement laws to allow for very strong contracts that highly favor businesses (link to blog post).
 However, the new state laws don’t have the same effect on non-compete agreements signed before the new laws were put in place.

-At Sparks Law, our attorneys work hard to analyze our client’s non-compete agreements so that they can make informed, strategic decisions about their future employment.
+At Sparks Law, our attorneys work hard to analyze our client’s non-disclosure and non-compete agreements so that they can make informed, strategic decisions about their future employment.

 At Sparks Law, we do our best to ensure that our business clients have solid contracts intact that effectively and strategically offset the risks involved in the departure of key employees.
 Contact a Georgia non-disclosure and non-compete agreement lawyer today to set up a consultation.